David I. Stern

 4. Stephan Bruns, Alessio Moneta and I estimated the economy-wide rebound effect for the United States using a structural vector autoregression model.
 We find that rebound is near 100% in the long run.

-5. In collaboration with Mahboubeh Jafari, we found similar results for Iran.
+6. In collaboration with Mahboubeh Jafari, we found similar results for Iran.

-6. The final paper, published in Energy Policy, reviews the literature on the economy-wide rebound effect.
+7. Finally, my paper in Energy Policy, reviews the literature on the economy-wide rebound effect.
 Evidence is mixed, though it does look like the rebound is large, perhaps as large as 100% in the long run.

 I also contributed to a review paper on energy efficiency with eighteen coauthors led by Harry Saunders.